Madushan97/Decorator_Pattern/README.md

 # Decorator_Pattern

 # Interface
-Created a interface for select particular news list and then subscribe
+Created an interface for select particular news list and then subscribe
 # User Inputs